 It is important that you maintain safe electrical services for your own safety.

-An electric shock, a fuse blowing repeatedly, sparking, sputtering or overheating of appliances are all indicators of faulty connections to equipment or wiring.
+An electric shock, a fuse blowing repeatedly, sparking, sputtering or appliances overheating show there may be faulty connections to equipment or wiring.
 Have them checked by a qualified electrician.

 The following points are to help you keep your home or business safe.